influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ## Guidelines for a single node

-We define the load that you'll be placing on InfluxDB by the number of fields written per second, the number of queries per second, and the number of unique [series](/influxdb/v1.7/concepts/glossary/#series).
+We define the InfluxDB load by writes per second, queries per second, and number of unique [series](/influxdb/v1.7/concepts/glossary/#series).
 Based on your load, we make general CPU, RAM, and IOPS recommendations.

-InfluxDB should be run on locally attached SSDs.
-Any other storage configuration will have lower performance characteristics and may not be able to recover from even small interruptions in normal processing.
+Run InfluxDB on locally attached solid state drives (SSDs).
+Other storage configurations have lower performance and may not be able to recover from small interruptions in normal processing.

 | Load             | Field writes per second  | Moderate queries per second | Unique series   |
 |------------------|--------------------------|-----------------------------|-----------------|